 Get Buy-in for KPI Targetsby Stacey Barr

-Setting and achieving performance targets for KPIs is about the heart, not just the head.
+Setting and achieving performance targets for KPIs is about the heart just as essentially as it is about the head.

 Targets must speak to the heart, not just the head.

 Targets that are an almost mathematical arrangement of “performance measure + target value + timeframe” speak loudly and clearly to the head.
 They say nothing to the heart.
-What makes a target speak to the heart is rich and sensual language that tells vivid and compelling stories of the future as if the target had already been achieved.
+What makes a target speak to the heart is rich sensory language that tells vivid and compelling stories of the future, as if the target had already been achieved.

 Targets must be believed to be seen.

-It’s funny, but beliefs are often more real to people than facts.
-It takes some very strong experiences and immersion in facts to shift our long-held beliefs.
-It is our beliefs and not data that drive our choices and behaviours.
-What we believe about the achievability of a target will more drive how we feel about pursuing it than the fact that it is written in our business plan.
+It’s still weird to me, that beliefs are often more real to people than facts.
+It’s at the root of why so often measurement doesn’t win over opinion.
+Overwhelmingly, it’s our beliefs and not data that drive our choices and behaviours.
+What we believe about the achievability of a target will more drive how we feel about pursuing it than any facts about its achievability.

 Targets must be owned to be pursued.

 People must see themselves in the endeavours they pursue, or they won’t put themselves into those endeavours.
-Targets imposed from on-high, set without the involvement of those that will pursue them, are targets doomed to fail.
-Yes, it is important for people to work for the good of the organisation, but this can only happen if the organisation can work for the good of the people.
+Targets imposed from above, set without the involvement of those who should pursue them, are doomed to fail.

-If you don’t make space for emotion in your target setting, then you might be aiming too high – too high relative to the emotional fuel everyone has available to reach that target.
-Positive emotions make commitment possible, and commitment is a fuel that offers very high mileage.
+Without space for emotion in our target setting, we cannot expect much buy-in.
+And buy-in is what we need to fuel the reach toward that target.
+Positive emotions make buy-in possible, and buy-in is a fuel that offers very high mileage.